This Easy Chicken Burrito Recipe is made with delicious shredded chicken and all your favourite burrito toppings. It's freezer-friendly, too!

 - Olive oil – or another neutral cooking oil like avocado or canola oil.

-- Red onion – white or yellow onion can also be used, but will have a milder flavour.
+- Red onion – white or yellow onion will work too.

 Burritos